Alaska

-Alaska (/əˈlæskə/ ə-LASS-kə) is a U.S. state on the northwest extremity of North America.
-A semi-exclave of the U.S., it borders British Columbia and the Yukon in Canada to the east, and it shares a western maritime border in the Bering Strait with the Russian Federation's Chukotka Autonomous Okrug.
-To the north are the Chukchi and Beaufort Seas of the Arctic Ocean, and the Pacific Ocean lies to the south and southwest.
+Alaska (/əˈlæskə/ ə-LASS-kə) is a non-contiguous U.S. state on the northwest extremity of North America.
+Part of the Western United States region, it is one of the two non-contiguous U.S. states, alongside Hawaii.
+Alaska is considered to be the northernmost, westernmost, and easternmost (the Aleutian Islands cross the 180th meridian into the eastern hemisphere) state in the United States.
+It borders the Canadian territory of Yukon and the province of British Columbia to the east.
+It shares a western maritime border, in the Bering Strait, with Russia's Chukotka Autonomous Okrug.
+The Chukchi and Beaufort Seas of the Arctic Ocean lie to the north, and the Pacific Ocean lies to the south.
+It is a semi-exclave of the U.S., and is the largest exclave in the world.

-Alaska is the largest U.S. state by area, comprising more total area than the next three largest states of Texas, California, and Montana combined, and is the seventh-largest subnational division in the world.
-It is the third-least populous and most sparsely populated U.S. state, but with a population of 736,081 as of 2020, is the continent's most populous territory located mostly north of the 60th parallel, more than quadruple the combined populations of Northern Canada and Greenland.
-The state capital of Juneau is the second-largest city in the United States by area, and the former capital of Alaska, Sitka, is the largest U.S. city by area.
-Approximately half of Alaska's residents live within the Anchorage metropolitan area.
+Alaska is the largest U.S. state by area, comprising more total area than the following three largest states of Texas, California, and Montana combined, and is the seventh-largest subnational division in the world.
+It is the third-least populous and most sparsely populated U.S. state.
+With a population of 740,133 in 2024, it is the most populous territory in North America located mostly north of the 60th parallel, with more than quadruple the combined populations of Northern Canada and Greenland.
+Alaska contains the four largest cities in the United States by area, including the state capital of Juneau.
+Alaska's most populous city is Anchorage, and approximately half of Alaska's residents live within its metropolitan area.